 Feature specific dependencies

-Some DeepSpeed features require specific dependencies outside of the general dependencies of DeepSpeed.
+Some DeepSpeed features require specific dependencies outside the general dependencies of DeepSpeed.

 Python package dependencies per feature/op please see our requirements directory.